FAQs

 Due to the seasonal nature of seeds and growing conditions beyond our control, we’re unable to offer returns, refunds, or exchanges once your subscription has been purchased, even if you already have that variety.

 We carefully select fresh, viable seeds with high germination rates and include extras when a variety is known to be a bit unpredictable.
 Each delivery comes with detailed growing guides to help you give your seeds the best possible start, but germination can never be fully guaranteed.
-Many types can take up to 7 weeks to germinate (most are quicker) so patience, and a little warmth, are key!
+A few of the more unusual varieties can take up to 7 weeks to germinate (most are quicker) so patience, and a little warmth, are key!

 However if things aren’t sprouting as expected and your seeds are giving you the silent treatment, just let us know and we’ll do our best to help.